-If you have oily, acne-prone skin, chances are that you have probably been led to believe that washing your face multiple times a day is the number one rule for having clear skin.
+If you have oily, acne-prone skin, chances are you have been led to believe that washing your face multiple times a day is the number one rule for having clear skin.

 What Causes Acne?

 The sebaceous or oil gland releases an oily substance called sebum which travels up and out of the pore.
-It remains onto your skin to keep it moisturized and lubricated.
+It remains on your skin to keep it moisturized and lubricated.